“The Reading Sage” Visited St. Joseph Catholic School in Round Lake

 Reading Boot Camp Objectives

-- To introduce students to, and engage them in the annual, rigorous and intensive reading and writing program.
+- To introduce students to, and engage them in the ongoing rigorous and intensive reading and writing program taught throughout the year.

 To teach students: